rblopes/phaser-3-snake-game/README.md

 ## Instructions for Developers

->   NOTE: It is highly recommended that you have at least Node.js version 6.11 installed, and [Yarn](https://yarnpkg.com/) to manage this project.
+>   NOTE: It is highly recommended that you have at least Node.js version 10.16 installed and [Yarn](https://yarnpkg.com/) to use with this project.

-First, clone this repository and install the project dependencies using `yarn`.
+Clone this repository and install the project dependencies using `yarn`.
 To play the sample game, just run `yarn start`.

 ## License